-- 1. Washer
+1. Washer

-- 2. Axle nut
+2. Axle nut

-- 2. Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle".
+2. Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle".

-- 3. Remove the axle nut and washer.

-4. Pull the wheel axle out, and then remove the wheel.
-NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-[ECA11071]
+- 3. Remove the axle nut and washer. - 4.
+Pull the wheel axle out, and then remove the wheel.
+NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
+[ECA11073]